explainers-by-googlers/cross-origin-storage/README.md

 To illustrate the capabilities of the COS API, consider the following example where two unrelated sites want to interact with the same large language model.
 The first site stores the model in COS, while the second site retrieves it, each using different human-readable descriptions, one in English and one in Spanish.

-##### Site A: Storing a large language model with an English Name
+##### Site A: Storing a large language model with an English description

-On Site A, a web application stores a large language model in COS with a human-readable English name, "Large AI Model."
+On Site A, a web application stores a large language model in COS with a human-readable English description, "Large AI Model."

 ```js
 // The known hash of the file and the human-readable description.